 Fraud Reduction with EMV

 Countries that have implemented EMV payment acceptance have consistently experienced reduced card-present fraudulent activity.
 Additionally, unlike traditional cards, stolen credit card numbers can’t be used by thieves to make new counterfeit cards.
-With encryption and tokenization, EMV card data can’t be “skimmed” (illegally copied) at the time of use, preventing theft of card information that would be used for unauthorized purchases.
+With encryption and tokenization, EMV card data can’t be “skimmed” (illegally copied) as easily at the time of use, preventing theft of card information that would be used for unauthorized purchases.

 EMV Liability Shift

 The major credit card companies set October 2015 as the date for a shift to EMV acceptance by most businesses in the United States.
-(Pay-at-the-pump gas stations have until October 2020 to upgrade to EMV acceptance, a postponed date that the card brands announced in December 2016.)

-As of March 2015, there is no U.S. government mandate regarding adoption of EMV technology.
+Currently, there is no U.S. government mandate regarding adoption of EMV technology.
 The October 2015 mandate is an industry regulation.

 Becoming EMV Compliant